-Standard questions: “Tell me about yourself.”
+There are standard questions: “Tell me about yourself.”

-Abstract questions: “What’s your favorite fruit and why?”
+There are abstract questions: “What’s your favorite fruit and why?”

-Behavioral questions: “Tell me about a time when you encountered a difficult client.
+There are behavioral questions: “Tell me about a time when you encountered a difficult client.
 How did you handle it?”

 Hand the sales rep a blank promotional product and tell them, “Sell this to me.”

-The rep’s response will to you a lot about how they approach promotional products.
+The sales rep’s response will to you a lot about how they approach promotional products.
 Responses will fall into one of three categories.

-Product based responses will focus on the specifics of the item that you hand them.
+Product-based responses will focus on the specifics of the item that you hand them.
 They’ll talk about the imprint area, decorating options, or the great quality construction of the item.
 This is the worst of the three responses.
 These reps love and know the products, but don’t sell solutions.

-Solution based responses will address the business need that the product can fill.
+Solution-based responses will address the business need that the product can fill.
 They’ll talk about the results achieved from using promotional products, such as an increase in trade show traffic, a boost in employee morale, or higher brand recognition.

-This exercise will give you a terrific insight into the thought process and value proposition utilized by a sales rep. Here are five additional questions that will help to fill out the picture even further.
+This exercise will give you a terrific insight into the thought process and value proposition utilized by a promotional products sales rep. Here are five additional questions that will help to fill out the picture even further.

-- What do you like about prospecting?
+- “What do you like about prospecting?”

-- What’s your social media skill level?
+- “What’s your social media skill level?”

-- How do you feel about face-to-face networking?
+- “How do you feel about face-to-face networking?”

-- How long do you think it will take you to put together a sales plan and begin to execute it?
+- “How long do you think it will take you to put together a sales plan and begin to execute it?”

-- What is the first thing you would do when you realize that you’re in a sales slump?
+- “What is the first thing you would do when you realize that you’re in a sales slump?”

-What are your go to questions when interviewing sales reps?
+What are your go-to questions when interviewing sales reps?